-Microsoft awards college tuition scholarships each year to encourage students to pursue studies in Computer Science and related STEM (Science, Technology, Engineering, and Math) disciplines.
-Recipients will be awarded in recognition of their demonstrated passion for technology, academic excellence and leadership while working to push the software industry forward.
+Microsoft awards tuition scholarships and conference scholarships each year to encourage students to pursue studies in Computer Science and related STEM (Science, Technology, Engineering, and Math) disciplines.
+Recipients for both scholarships will be awarded in recognition of their demonstrated passion for technology, academic excellence, and leadership while working to push the software industry forward.

 Frequently asked questions

-Can high school, community college, or graduate students apply for these scholarships?
+Can high school or community college students apply for either scholarship?

-No. Scholarships are available only for students who are currently enrolled in a four-year undergraduate bachelor’s degree program.
+Scholarships are available to students who are currently enrolled at a four-year college or university.

-I’m studying at a school outside of the United States, Mexico and Canada.
+I’m studying at a school outside of the United States, Canada, or Mexico.
 Am I eligible to apply?

 Can international students apply for scholarships?

-As long as you are currently enrolled at a four-year program at an institution in US, Mexico or Canada and meet our other criteria for scholarship eligibility, you can apply regardless of your citizenship.
+Yes, as long as you are currently enrolled at a four-year college or university in the United States, Canada, or Mexico, and meet our other criteria for scholarship eligibility as described above.

 If I want to have my status as an underrepresented minority considered, where do I indicate that in my application?